Sradha1234/Basic-banking-system/README.md

 # DESCRIPTION:
 This a Internship project by Sparks Foundation.
 This project is built on HTML/CSS, Bootstrap, PHP and MySQL.
-Details of Customers are maintained as Name, Email, Amount are fields.
+Details of Customers are maintained as Name, Email, Amount etc.
-# HOW TO RUN
-Make Sure XAMP is active with Apache and MySQL Server Enabled.
-Open Browser Enter the following URL:http://localhost:3000/banking-system/index.php

 ![Screenshot (2)](https://github.com/Sradha1234/Basic-banking-system/assets/136174579/9b6a82a4-4f0a-4eb1-866d-200b1b061b5a)
 ![Screenshot (3)](https://github.com/Sradha1234/Basic-banking-system/assets/136174579/fd6dbd3f-84f2-44c9-96de-c08d16085b1a)